Moose River Trail

 - Minnesota DNR Parks & Trails

 OPEN, with the exception of the following two CLOSURES: 1.
 The west side of the Wren Loop from the Ben Draper Road south to the intersection of the Wren Loop and "A" Trail of the Emily-Outing Trail.
 2. The south end of the Plantation Loop from between MMR 1604 and the west side of the Wren Lake Loop.
 The north portion of MMR 1604 (the west side of the plantation loop) is open, but has logging activity; watch for signs and use caution.
 Water on much of the trail system due to recent heavy rains use caution.
-Logging activity is also taking place adjacent to the Pikus Forest Road, both east and west of the junction with the Cedar Lake Loop, watch for logging trucks and use caution on the Pikus FR.
+Logging activity is also taking place adjacent to the Pikus Forest Road, near the junction with the Cedar Lake Loop, watch for logging trucks and use caution on the Pikus FR.

 Difficulty & trail length